eliseuegewarth/Seven-Keys/Stylesheet.md

 m_player->add_child(pill);
 ```

-·Align the new line with the same level the start of expression the previous line.
+* Align the new line with the same level the start of expression the previous line.

 ### 5.3 Operators

 For operators shoud give a space before and one after.